 Step 1.
 Install the base of the frame

 To start, decide where you want to place your blind.
 Do you want it to cover the entire length of your boat?
 Or do you want to fit it in the middle part only?

-When you have decided, mark the four corners you want to put the base of the frame.
+When you have decided, mark the four corners you want to put on the base of the frame.
 Then, use the screwdriver to install a U-shaped bracket in each corner.
 They should form a right-angled rectangular.